 Had you taught in another city or country before?

-Before going to Thailand, no. We were fresh out of college then.
+Before going to Thailand, no. I was fresh out of college then.

-However, a few months after Thailand, we did teach in South Korea.
-The jobs we had were so drastically different from one another!
-In Korea, we were paid about $1,700 each, our room was free, we had much smaller classroom sizes (3-10 students!), our airfare was paid for, and we only taught English, not other subjects.
+However, a few months after Thailand, I did teach in South Korea.
+The job I had was so drastically different!
+In Korea, I was paid about $1,700, my room was free, I had much smaller classroom sizes (3-10 students!), my airfare was paid for, and I only taught English, not other subjects.

-In Thailand, it was far more laid back and our bosses were never “on us” about most things.
-We actually enjoyed our bosses in Thailand!
+In Thailand, it was far more laid back and my bosses were never “on me” about most things.
+I actually enjoyed my bosses in Thailand!

 What advice do you have for people considering moving abroad to teach English?

-Although you don’t need one for the teaching job that Matt and Marilyn had, it’s still a good idea to get a TEFL certificate.
+Although you don’t need one for the teaching job that Marilyn had, it’s still a good idea to get a TEFL certificate.
 Not only will it help you find a job, but it will also teach you classroom management, how to plan a lesson, be entertaining while teaching, and help you teach with confidence.
-Read more about getting an English teaching certificate here.
+Read more about the different types of teaching certificates here.

 Like this post?
 Pin it for later!